 Let me repeat, and conclude here, that a conservative party (or other group) has a double task confronting it.
 The first is to work tirelessly toward the diminution of the centralized, omnicompetent, and unitary state with its ever-soaring debt and deficit.
 The second and equally important task is that of protecting, reinforcing, and nurturing where necessary the varied groups and associations which form the true building blocks of the social order.
 To these two ends, I am bound to believe in the continuing relevance of The Quest for Community.

-This essay in our series of “Timeless Essays” was first published here in September 2012.
-Books mentioned in this essay may be found in The Imaginative Conservative Bookstore.
+This essay first appeared here in September 2012.
 Reprinted with the gracious permission of The Intercollegiate Review (Fall 1993).